Cookies & Cups > Recipes > Dessert > Cakes > Lemon Chiffon Cake

 Instructions

 1. Cake: Preheat oven to 325°F. Arrange the oven so you can bake the cake on the lowest rack.
-Set aside a a 10- inch tube pan (Angel Food Cake pan).
+Set aside a 10- inch tube pan (Angel Food Cake pan).

 2. In the bowl of your stand mixer fitted with the paddle attachment, sift together the flour, baking powder, sugar, and salt.